smkent/monoscad/rugged-box/tutorials/box-with-dividers.md

 This tutorial will use build on the model's `rugged-box-library.scad` file.

-The finished code for this tutorial is in the included `tutorial-box-with-dividers.scad` model file.
+The code for each step of this tutorial is in the included `tutorial-box-with-dividers.scad` model file.

 ## Create New File